Abdalmahsan/SA-Covid_19/README.md

-# The Futuer of Saudi Araiba with the novel coronavirus
+# The Futuer of Saudi Araiba With The Novel Coronavirus
 <img src="./Covid-Virus.png" alt="drawing" />

 ## Introduction